FirestormViewer/phoenix-firestorm/doc/vulkan/native_error_messaging.md

 # Native error messaging

+## CEF hyperlink fixture resolved (2026-09-17)

+The previously deferred stage0 timeout was fixture horizontal overflow, not a production Guidebook rendering failure.
+Read-only CDB observations showed a 300x500 browser with a15-pixel vertical scrollbar: x284 remained yellow while x285 was scrollbar gray.
+The added link at left100 with width190 ended at290, five pixels beyond the285-pixel content width, creating a horizontal scrollbar.
+At y484 the left edge remained yellow; y485 was gray.
+The bottom-left readiness pixel was RGB252,252,252 rather than expected255,255,0, so the click was never reached.
+Native browserFrame correctly flips that bottom row into pixel zero.

+NV-00/01/12/17: the test link now has width120, retaining its x120 click target, vertical scrolling, original readiness colors and all production rendering.
+No GL reference, tolerance, browser sizing or production URL policy changed.
+Window7/7 now passes, including the actual CEF internal Preferences hyperlink, Privacy tab and nested autoresponse selection, and normal lifecycle cleanup.
+The first successful run logged a CEF browser-info response timeout despite completing all assertions; it is not silently treated as a clean CEF log.

+The secondary abort was LLVKSessionOwner's deliberate destructor guard against still-owned services during assertion unwinding.
+The fixture now records a deadline failure, posts WM_CLOSE, allows its existing cleanup/retry path to run, and asserts only after session retirement and HWND destruction checks.
+The test-only LL_VK_TEST_GUIDEBOOK_TIMEOUT environment switch forces that path.
+Fault injection verifies the preserved stage0 message and ordinary assertion exit1 (6passed/1expected failure), rather than fail-fast0xc0000409.
+Normal window validation remains7/7.
+Editor diagnostics pass.
+Changes are test/documentation only; no full-viewer run or production relink is needed.
+This closes this CEF click verification, not complete SLURL support or unrelated destinations.

 ## Text movement cache optimization (2026-09-16)

 The user deferred further investigation of the Guidebook fixture timeout and